Sinking of SS Princess Alice: Inquest

 On 4 September Charles Carttar, the coroner for West Kent, opened the inquest for his region.
-That day he took the jury to view the corpses at Woolwich Town Hall and Woolwich Pier.
+That day he took the jury to view the corpses at the Woolwich Town Hall and Woolwich Pier.
 There were more bodies on the northern bank, but this lay outside his jurisdiction.
 Charles Lewis, the coroner for South Essex, visited the Board of Trade and the Home Office to try to have the remains in his jurisdiction moved to Woolwich to allow one inquest that could cover all the victims and hear the evidence in only one location, but the law meant that the dead could not be moved until the inquest had been opened and adjourned.
 Instead, he opened his inquest to formally identify the bodies under his authority, then adjourned proceedings until after Carttar's case had come to a conclusion.
 He issued burial orders, and the remains were then transferred to Woolwich.

 During low tide, part of Princess Alice's rail could be seen above the waterline.
 Plans to raise the ship began on 5 September with a diver examining the wreckage.
 He found the vessel had broken into three sections—the fore, aft and boilers.
 He reported back that there were still several bodies on board.
 Work began the following day to raise the larger fore section, which was 90 ft long.
 This was beached at low tide—2:00 am on 7 September—at Woolwich; while she was being pulled ashore, Bywell Castle steamed past, leaving London, but without her captain, who remained.
 The following day large crowds visited Woolwich again to view the raised section of Princess Alice.
 Fights broke out in places for the best vantage point, and people rowed up to the wreck to break off souvenirs.
 An additional 250 policemen were drafted in to help control the crowds.
 That evening, after most of the crowd had gone home, the aft section of the ship was raised and beached next to the bow.

 Because of the accelerated rate of decomposition of many of the corpses, the burials of many of those still unidentified took place on 9 September at Woolwich cemetery in a mass grave; several thousand people were in attendance.
 The coffins all carried a police identification number, which was also attached to the clothing and personal items which were retained to aid later identification.
 The same day over 150 private funerals of victims took place.